viraj1327/portfolio/README.md

 -	Guide students on homework and lab assignments in python.
 -	Provide feedback to improve programming technique and efficiency.

+# Education

+### _University of New Hampshire	                                                                               Durham, NH_
+-	Master of Science in Analytics; expected May 2019
+### _Mumbai University                                                                                          Mumbai, India_
+-	Bachelor of Engineering in Electrical and Electronics, Fr.CRCE; August 2017

 ```markdown

 Syntax highlighted code block